CosmoLike/cocoa/README.md

  - [compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/compile_external_modules)

-    This file has instructions on how to install Boltzmann, Sampler and likelihood codes that are required by the Cobaya Framework. [compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/compile_external_modules) also contains instructions on setting up the python virtual environment.
+    This file has instructions on how to compile Boltzmann, Sampler and likelihood codes that are required by the Cobaya Framework.

  - [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa)

-    This file has instructions on how to set up the Python virtual environment without performing any compilation/installation (much faster than [compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/compile_external_modules)).
+    This file has instructions on how to set up the Python virtual environment.

  - [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa)

     This file has instructions on how to unset the Python virtual environment - including recovering original `$PYTHONPATH`, `$LD_LIBRARY_PATH`, and `PATH`.
-This script is critical if the user wants to go back and forth between multiple installations of Cocoa.
-It is also vital in case the user wants to unload Cocoa safely so other applications can be loaded without using the libraries located at `$ROOTDIR/.local`.

  - [clean_all](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/clean_all)